 9. Reduce paper mail received.
 Consider switching to online/electronic statements if your financial institution offers them.
 Sometimes they're available for years past, and they're usually as legal for tax purposes as a paper copy (this may vary at a state or local level: Check with authorities).
 This step not only saves the resources and energy used in paper production and delivery, but you have less to store.

-10. Investors: Boost your holdings in responsible companies that focus on efficiency technologies and environmentally conscious resource management.
+10. Investors: Boost your holdings in responsible companies that focus on real efficiency technologies and environmentally conscious resource management.

 • Keep up on the servicing needs of your vehicle, especially the basics like air filter replacement, spark plug checks/replacement, and the testing or replacement of oxygen sensors.
 An old or defective oxygen sensor can affect engine performance and cut gas mileage.
-Normally, one and two-wire sensors should be replaced every 30,000-50,000 miles, and newer (post-1995) heated-type sensors, with three or four wires, can last 60,000-100,000 miles.
-It's easy for a mechanic to test for a failed sensor, but detecting a slow one requires a more expensive oscilloscope or scope meter test.
+Normally, one and two-wire sensors should be replaced every 30,000-50,000 miles, and newer (post-1995) heated-type sensors, with three or four wires, can last 60,000-100,000+ miles.
+It's easy for a mechanic to test for a failed sensor, but detecting a slow one requires a more expensive scope test.
 O2 sensors can cost around $100 for a typical mid-class sedan, but can pay for themselves in fuel savings.

 Don't neglect oil checks and changes, and use the recommended oil grade.
-Although some recommend a change every 3,000 miles, those who usually drive conservatively under normal conditions and do mostly highway or a good mix of city and highway driving can usually do it every 5,000 miles.
+Although some recommend a change every 3,000 miles, those who usually drive conservatively under normal conditions and do mostly highway or an even mix of city and highway driving can usually do it every 5,000 miles.
 Some automakers recommend 7,500 miles for "normal" use, but depending on the vehicle and conditions this may be pushing it with conventional oil.

 • Avoid idling your engine unless you really need to run the heater in cold weather.
 At startup, idling a modern engine more than thirty seconds to one minute (depending on temperature) is usually unnecessary and wastes fuel.
 Frequent extended idling can actually be harmful to your engine.
 A better strategy: Drive away sooner but drive gently, at least until the engine is around normal operating temperature.
-In very cold weather (0 degrees F or lower), a 3 minute idle time or the use of an engine block heater may be desirable.
+In very cold weather (0 degrees F or lower), a 3 minute idle time or the use of an engine block heater might be desirable.